 To speak of specialties in Oriental Medicine is somewhat of an oxymoron.
 This medicine’s view of the client's entire being is so all-encompassing that it precludes a narrow view.
 Yet one’s experience, interests, and skills undoubtedly engender greater resonance and comfort in treating certain patterns of disorder over others.
 Indeed, our very own karma plays a pivotal role in the clients we attract and the conditions we treat.

-Since the beginning, these issues have been focal points of my studies, and have taken precedence in guiding each client to a new level of well being.
+Since 1994, these issues have been focal points of my studies, and have taken precedence in guiding each client to a new level of well being.

 Without addressing these three, the client can only expect partial success and erratic health.